zhuoranjordanchen/zhuoranjordanchen.github.io/pub.md

 ## Published papers
 - 曾燕, 吴雪枫, 康俊卿, 陈卓然. 电商平台与其入驻商家合作发放优惠券的最优策略及效益. 系统工程理论与实践.
 2023, 43(1): 110-134 https://doi.org/10.12011/SETP2022-1650,
+  - With the development of the digital economy, coupon cooperation through e-commerce platforms and their merchants has become increasingly popular.
+This not only brings complexity to the operational decisions of e-commerce platforms and their merchants but also poses challenges for regulators and researchers to analyze its economic consequences.
+This paper constructs a theoretical model to study the optimal strategy and economic benefits of e-commerce platforms and their merchants when issuing coupons cooperatively.
+We further compare the above results with the traditional coupon strategy and examine the interaction between coupon strategies and advertising promotion strategies.
+We found that: 1) settled merchants would be more willing to participate in the cooperative issuance of coupons with i) the decrease in the platform commissions, ii) the cost of merchants when participating in the cooperative issuance of coupons and iii) the expansion of the market scale of merchants’ platform sales channels; 2) the merchants’ incentive to participate in coupon cooperation increases with e-commerce platform’s spending on marketing; 3) there exists a complementarity between participating in the cooperative issuance of coupons and advertising investment; 4) when settled merchants can rely more on advertising and marketing to increase demand, cooperative issuance of coupons will increase the actual price paid by consumers and hence hurt consumer welfare.
+This article provides a new perspective on understanding the economic benefits of emerging cooperative issuance of coupons.

 - Zhou, Xianbo, and Zhuoran Chen.
 "The Impact of Uncertainty Shocks to Consumption under Different Confidence Regimes Based on a Stochastic Uncertainty-in-Mean TVAR Model." *Sustainability* 15, no. 4 (2023): 3032.

 ## Working Papers